 - When hunting, compact binoculars can be carried around the neck to be used when one must react quickly

-- In the case of the long observation of animals, your hand will not tire so quick, holding with a single hand is usually sufficient
+- In the case of the long observation of animals, your hand will not tire so quickly, holding with a single hand is usually sufficient

-- Small compact binoculars are usually more cost-effective than regular binoculars
+- Small compact binoculars are cheaper than large ones

 Disadvantages of compact binoculars

-- The smaller lens diameter (usually between 20mm and 25mm compared to 35mm and more in normal binoculars) will limit the field of view.
+- The smaller lens diameter (usually between 20mm and 25mm compared to 35mm) will limit the power and the brightness of the projected image as well as the field of view.

 - The twilight performance will be less, because of smaller lenses.
 This is may not be a problem in daylight, but may limit use at dusk or at night.

-- The exit pupils are also reduced so that little light reaches the eye.
-At night or in poor light conditions, the pupils are dilated, so that the image in binoculars is suboptimal.
+- The exit pupils are smaller so that little light reaches the eye.
+At night or in poor light conditions, the pupils are dilated, so the projected image is smaller than the diameter of the pupil.

-- Small binoculars are more difficult to keep quiet, so images can be more easily blurred.
+- Small light models can be difficult to keep steady, so images can be more easily blurred

-- Usually, there are no additional functions, such as image stabilizers, which are common in binoculars.
+- No additional functions, such as image stabilizers.